maheshraju2020/Sentiment-Analyzer/README.md

     -   Tweepy library is used for extracting the tweets.

-    -   Threading is used here to fasten the proces, each thread independently scrap the twitter, so that, maximum tweets can be scraped in less time.
+    -   Threading is used here to fasten the process, each thread independently scrap the twitter, so that, maximum tweets can be scraped in less time.

     -   Tweets are cleaned and filtered, and finally passed through TextBlob library's sentiment analyzer, to get the polarity of the tweets.